MCStreetguy/atom-snippet-injector/HOWTO.md

 ### Update
 (_[Reference](README.md#commands)_)

-**Please notice** that this command overrides snippet contents, ignoring if there is any relation between the old and new content.
+>Please bare in mind that this command overrides snippet contents, ignoring if there is any relation between the old and new content.
 It may occur that you damage snippets so be careful with this option.
 I recommend inserting the snippet in a new EditorPane before editing.

 Select the updated content of one snippet.